CAS (Creativity, Activity, Service) – one aspect of the International Baccalaureate curriculum

 What is CAS?

-Creativity, action, service (CAS) is at the heart of the Diploma Program and, by extension, at the heart of Desert Academy’s mission and educational philosophy.
+CAS is the “active” component of the student’s education outside of the classroom, combining aesthetic, athletic, creative and service-minded activities.
+It is at the heart of the Diploma Program and, by extension, at the heart of Desert Academy’s mission and educational philosophy.
 It is one of the three essential elements in every IB Diploma Program student’s experience and is a required element of the school curriculum for all students in 11th and 12th grades.
-It involves students in a range of activities alongside their academic studies throughout their final two years of school.
+Because CAS reflects Desert’s values as well as IB values, it is a graduation requirement for all Desert Academy students.
 CAS enables the student to enhance his or her personal and interpersonal development through experiential learning.
 At the same time, it provides an important counterbalance to the academic pressures of the rest of our academic programs.
+Any experience that involves the attainment of new skills or knowledge, or demonstrates the growth or extension of skills or knowledge already attained can be considered a CAS experience.
 A good CAS experience should be both challenging and enjoyable, a personal journey of self-discovery.
-Each individual has a different starting point, and consequently, different goals and needs, but every student’s CAS activities should include experiences that are profound and life-changing.